 Anderson, a young child, just beginning to explore his identity, was brought to one of these facilities.
 There, he discovered that he was transgender and began using his new name, the same name he began writing poetry under.
 He, like many others within the community, wrote poetry about his experiences, which included poetry about his gender, his imprisonment, and the hardships he’d been dealt.
 He published his poetry not long before his release from FEBEM at the age of seventeen and found a relatively supportive community waiting for him.
 His poetry had reached many people, and it was through them that he met Eduardo Suplicy, a member of parliament who reached out to Anderson and hired him as an intern.
 Despite Suplicy’s efforts, as well as the general improvements in Anderson’s life, the poet committed suicide at age twenty.

 This is what we know about Anderson, a young poet who was deeply traumatized time and again throughout his youth and died far too young.

 A short life is not an unusual thing in our community.
 With the average life expectancy of transgender people being between 30-35 years old, we as a community need to take a long look at the reasons behind that.
-One of those reasons is obviously violent crime, as trans people are not only more likely to be victims of violent crime, but hey are already in a vulnerable position.
-Because law enforcement is less likely to pursue hate crimes, trans people are less likely to report them, and crimes against the transgender community often go unreported.
+One of those reasons is obviously violent crime, as transgender people are not only more likely to be victims of violent crime, but they are already in a vulnerable position.
 Though that is a topic that needs to be explored, we are going to look at Anderson’s death: suicide.